This resource covers eLearning statistics for 2023.

-Technology has been rampaging on in every field, and similar is the case with teaching and learning.
+Technology has been improving rapidly in every field, and similar is the case with teaching and learning.
 Seminars and lectures are not confined to classrooms anymore.

-This is all because of those digital tools available to students and teachers on their laptops and mobile devices.
+This is all down to the digital tools that are now available to students and teachers on their laptops and mobile devices.
 Digital libraries and e-books are also available.

 These online resources can gather data on the weaknesses and strengths of every student.
-And relying on that data, they can develop a different strategy to make their learning platform more seamless and productive.
+And relying on that data, they can develop strategies to make their learning platform more seamless and productive.

-As e-learning has grown by leaps and bounds, we have curated some statistics for you that you might find very interesting, so keep reading.
+As this industry has grown by leaps and bounds, we have curated these online learning statistics for 2023 for you that you might find very interesting, so keep reading.

 - By 2025, the global e-learning market is projected to be worth around $325 billion.

-- E-learning can increase the retention rates from 25 percent to 60 percent.
+- E-learning can increase retention rates from 25 percent to 60 percent.